CountBricks: How Much Does It Cost to Have a Tree Planted

 Case Study: Maple Grove Subdivision Phase 2

-CountBricks partnered with Evergreen Builders on a 24-lot Nashville development that called for 120 shade trees to meet municipal canopy requirements.
+CountBricks collaborated with Evergreen Builders on a Nashville development requiring 120 shade trees to meet canopy requirements.

 Scope Overview